frconor-ebook/meditations/_posts/2025-09-11-hearts-on-fire.md

 "For this reason, the Eucharist is not only the source and the summit of the life of the Church; it is also the source and the summit of her mission.
 An authentically Eucharistic Church is a missionary Church" (Benedict XVI, *Sacramentum caritatis*, Point 84, February 22, 2007).

-And in order to bear fruit, we have to remain united to Jesus (cf. John 15:4-9).
+And in order to bear fruit, we have to remain united to Jesus (*cf*.
+John 15:4-9).
 That union is achieved through daily prayer, particularly in Eucharistic adoration, as we remain in silence in the presence of the Lord, who remains with us in the Blessed Sacrament.

-By lovingly cultivating this communion with Christ, the missionary disciple can become a mystic in action.
+"By lovingly cultivating this communion with Christ, the missionary disciple can become a mystic in action.

-May our hearts always yearn for the company of Jesus, echoing the ardent plea of the two disciples of Emmaus, especially in the evening hours: "Stay with us, Lord!" (cf. Luke 24:29).
+"May our hearts always yearn for the company of Jesus, echoing the ardent plea of the two disciples of Emmaus, especially in the evening hours: 'Stay with us, Lord!' (*cf*.
+Luke 24:29).

-Then our feet set out on the way, with the joy of telling others about the risen Christ, as the eternal youth of a Church that is always going forth.
+"Our feet set out on the way, with the joy of telling others about the risen Christ, as the eternal youth of a Church that is always going forth.

-After their eyes were opened and they recognized Jesus "in the breaking of bread", the disciples "set out without delay to return to Jerusalem" (cf. Luke 24:33).
+"After their eyes were opened and they recognized Jesus 'in the breaking of bread,' the disciples 'set out without delay to return to Jerusalem'" (*cf*.
+Luke 24:33; Pope Francis, *ibid*.).

 We can think of our own personal apostolate of our friends that we're trying to bring closer to Him---of new horizons that we need to face, new challenges, new aspects of our apostolate that may be developing before our eyes---our new beginnings again in the tasks entrusted to us.

-This setting out in haste, to share with others the joy of meeting the Lord, demonstrates, said Pope Francis, that "the joy of the Gospel fills the heart and the whole life of those who meet Jesus.
+This setting out in haste, to share with others the joy of meeting the Lord, demonstrates, said Pope \[Francis\], that "the joy of the Gospel fills the heart and the whole life of those who meet Jesus.'

 "Those who allow themselves to be saved by him are freed from sin, from sadness, from inner emptiness, from isolation.
 With Jesus Christ, joy is always born and reborn" (Pope Francis, Apostolic Exhortation, *Evangelii gaudium*, Point 1).